-The Louisville CoC has a written MOU with the LEA for Metro Louisville, Giselle Danger-Mecaderes of Jefferson County Public Schools (JCPS).
+The Louisville CoC has a written MOU with the LEA for Metro Louisville.
+Giselle Danger-Mecaderes of Jefferson County Public Schools (JCPS).
 The contract includes hosting annual training for all teachers and school educators with the Coll.
 App. including the rights of homeless children, to provide transportation to homeless youth as well as school clothes and supplies and advocacy for homeless youth.
 JCPS prioritizes homeless youth for access to out of school time and summer assistance.
 The LEA provides training to parents in emergency and transitional shelter about access to school and conducts an assessment of all youth in shelters to address needs.
 The LEA and staff led a CoC-wide training on the rights of homeless children on June 4, 2024 that is recorded and hosted on the CoC website for viewing at any time.
-JCPS also provides training and accepts referrals for Public Pre-K to 3 and 4 year olds and has written agreements of collaboration with three family shelters to provide onsite education services.
+JCPS also provides training and accepts referrals for Public Pre-K to 3 and 4 year olds and has written agreements of collaboration with three family shelters to provide on-site education services.
 JCPS has a contract with youth education providers and family resource centers to access GED and college prep as well as completing applications for FAFSA.
 Finally, JCPS joined with the Louisville CoC to secure pandemic rescue funding to place a case manager in the women's day shelter.
 In 2024 the JCPS Office of Opportunity, which houses the LEA, is also providing funding for CoC staff to attend a conference hosted by the National Association for the Education of Homeless Children and Youth.
-Finally, the CoC serves on the State Interagency Council on Homelessness with the SEA.